Perjeta Treatment of HER2 positive Breast Cancer

 Perjeta is given intravenously and targets a different part of the HER2 protein than Herceptin.
 Since the two drugs target different regions of HER2, they are believed to work in a way that is complementary to each other.

-The approval was based on data from an international, phase III, randomized, double-blind, placebo-controlled study that involved 808 patients with HER2-positive metastatic breast cancer.
-Patients were randomly assigned to receive Perteja/Herceptin/docetaxel or Herceptin/docetaxel/placebo.
-The results indicated that patients who received the combination of Perjeta/Herceptin/docetaxel lived longer without their cancer getting worse—median progression-free survival (PFS) in the Perjeta group was 18.5 months compared to 12.4 months in the placebo group.
+The approval was based on data from the "CLEOPATRA" clinical trial; an international, phase III, randomized, double-blind, placebo-controlled study that involved 808 patients with HER2-positive metastatic breast cancer.
+Patients were randomly assigned to receive treatment with Perteja/Herceptin/docetaxel or Herceptin/docetaxel/placebo.
+The results indicated that patients who received the addition of Perjeta to Herceptin/docetaxel lived longer without their cancer getting worse.
+The initial report demonstrated a median progression-free survival in the Perjeta group of 18.5 months compared to 12.4 months in the placebo group.